Skip to main content

 Data model

 Each row item in a table consists of three types of columns: Tag, Timestamp, and Field.
 For more information, see Data Model.
-The types of column values could be String, Float, Int, Timestamp, etc. For more information, see Data Types.
+The types of column values could be String, Float, Int, Timestamp, JSON etc. For more information, see Data Types.

 Low-level API